What Is a SOC report & Why Is It Important?

 What is a SOC report used for?

-A SOC report is used to verify the effectiveness of an organization's internal controls and safeguards they have in place to securely handle customer data.
+A SOC report is used to verify the design and operating effectiveness of the controls a service organization has in place to securely handle customer data.

-A company might request a SOC report because a prospective client has asked for one as a condition for working together.
-This is a common practice, similar to asking for references before hiring an employee.
+A prospective client may request a service organization get a SOC report as a condition for working together.
+This is a common practice among user entities, similar to asking for references before hiring an employee.
+A user entity is an organization that outsources a business function to, or otherwise partners with, a service organization.

-Alternatively, a business might decide to pursue SOC compliance before anyone asks for it.
+Alternatively, a service organization might decide to pursue SOC compliance before anyone asks for it.
 This can help to attract potential customers by demonstrating that the company can be trusted.
-The term “audit” often implies that the subject is suspected of wrongdoing, but with SOC, that couldn’t be further from the truth.

 SOC is specifically designed to test the security of information systems.
-Therefore, companies that seek a SOC examination tend to be in the business of handling large amounts of information on behalf of other companies.
-Examples include (but are not limited to) accountants, money managers, staffing firms, marketing agencies, third-party software developers, and anybody who provides cloud storage.
+Therefore, individuals or companies that seek SOC compliance tend to be in the business of handling large amounts of information on behalf of other companies.

 At Secureframe, we regularly seek SOC 2 compliance and include processing integrity within the scope of our audit to practice what we preach.
 As compliance automation professionals, we’re a prime example of a business that needs to build trust among our customer base.